Search

 What about the ACFP’s work do you find most valuable?

-Patient-centred primary care is the foundation of our healthcare system, and the ACFP is one of Alberta’s strongest voices for family medicine.
+Patient-centred primary care is the foundation of our health care system, and the ACFP is one of Alberta’s strongest voices for family medicine.